haris-im/cors-destroyer/README.md

 #### Ever wanted to make a request from front end to some server and you've had those annoying errors "Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://google.com/.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing)." pop up?
 Well no more with the Cors destroyer, it will make requests in your behalf and return the response back to you.

 # The public URL is currently unavailable due to cost, you will need to setup the project yourself on a domain with SSL to use it.
 Check back for an updated URL.
 Thank you!
+(For testing purposes to see how it works, you may test on non SSL websites using the URL: "http://de2.bot-hosting.net:21283/".
 ## The version above has been hosted on the URL:
 Endpoint: https://eaa47437-50b4-47f2-a32a-9ba6048f75f0-00-19l9zt9j8pxf9.worf.replit.dev/ (Currenty unavailable due to costs check back to see a public URL)